telerik/backend-services-js-sdk/README.md

 ### /min

-Folder 'min' contains the minified versions of the scripts used by the SDK.
-Add this tag to your markup:
+The 'min' folder contains the minified versions of the SDK files.

+To use the SDK and its dependencies as a single file, add this tag to your markup:

 	<script src="path/to/everlive.all.min.js"></script>

-to use the SDK as one file, or include each file separately:
+In case you have already referenced some of the dependencies, you can include each file you need separately:

 	<script src="path/to/reqwest.min.js"></script>
 	<script src="path/to/underscore.min.js"></script>